 The quantitative analysis in section A has been extracted from the Company's statutory financial statements which have been prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ('FRS 101') and with the Companies Act, 2014.
 The financial statements have also been prepared in accordance with the provisions of Statutory Instruments No. 262 of 2015 European Union (Insurance Undertakings: Financial Statements) Regulations 2015.
-There are some differences in presentation between the Solvency II income statement and the FRS 101 financial statements; however, the aggregate result for the year ended 31 December 2018 is unchanged.
+There are some differences in presentation between the Underwriting performance in Section A.2 and the FRS 101 financial statements; however, the aggregate result for the year ended 31 December 2019 is unchanged.